Ben-Zion (artist): Career

 From the 1930s to the 1960s, Ben-Zion taught art (through the Works Progress Administration) at Cooper Union and other locations.

 In the 1950s, he began working in welded iron sculptures.
 In 1959, the Jewish Museum in New York City held a retrospective exhibition of his work.

 Death and legacy

 Ben-Zion died on January 23, 1987, in New York City.
 He was survived by his wife Lillian (née Dubin).

-Ben-Zion's works are in the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Museum of Modern Art, the Israeli National Maritime Museum, the Art Institute of Chicago, the Nelson-Atkins Museum of Art, the National Gallery of Art, the Whitney Museum of American Art, The Phillips Collection, the Hirshhorn Museum and Sculpture Garden, and the Print Collection at the New York Public Library.
+Ben-Zion's works are in the Smithsonian American Art Museum, the Metropolitan Museum of Art, the Museum of Modern Art, the Israeli National Maritime Museum, the Art Institute of Chicago, the Brooklyn Museum,the Nelson-Atkins Museum of Art, the National Gallery of Art, the Whitney Museum of American Art, The Phillips Collection, the Hirshhorn Museum and Sculpture Garden, and the Print Collection at the New York Public Library.